This post may contain affiliate links.Please read our disclosure policy.

 3. Soak: Let the bread soak for about 1 minute per side until the custard mixture is absorbed.

-4. Fry: Heat large enough pan or griddle over medium heat and melt butter.
+4. Fry: Heat a large enough pan or griddle over medium heat and melt butter.
 Pick up bread and allow any excess mixture to drip off.
 Fry for about 2 minutes on each side until golden brown.
 Serve sprinkled with powdered sugar.

 Expert tips for success